stonerlab/Stoner-PythonCode/README.rst

 --------------

 Versions 0.9.x (stable branch) are compatible with Python 2.7, 3.5, 3.6 and 3.7.
 The latest 0.9.6 version is also compatible with Python 3.8
-The development verstion (0.10dev, master branch) is compatrible with Python 3.6, 3.7 and 3.8 but not 2.7.
+The development verstion (0.10, master branch) is compatible with Python 3.6, 3.7 and 3.8 but not 2.7.

 Conda packages are prepared for the stable branch and when the development branch enters beta testing.
 Pip wheels are prepared for selected stable releases only.